Elves and dwarves are enemies, you say? Not this time.

 - Digger and... everybody, really, since she's the only (living) wombat in the cast, but especially her relationship to the nameless hyena she calls "Ed".

-- In Homestuck, between the kids and some of the trolls, and between the post-scratch kids and Calliope.
+- In Homestuck, between the kids, carapacians, and some of the trolls.
+The post-scratch kids and Calliope are also friends, though Calliope's abusive brother makes it strained at times.

 - Adventures from the Book of Virtues has two human kids, a bison, a red-tailed hawk, a bobcat, and a prairie dog.